JeroenAndJeroen/Arm-movement-tracking-and-3D-visualization/README.md

 # READ ME!!
+The report of our project is in Arm movement tracking and 3D visualization

 The Arm_tracker_Internship.pdf describes what the assignment is.

 Connecting MATLAB and ROS.docx describes how to connect Matlab and ROS to each other.
 Eventually we did not use this for the assignment.